 The Officer Commanding B Flight Signalled St Mawgan from Lagens that they intended to leave on the 26th August (am) leaving ahead of schedule because of better weather conditions and that he had received no further advice regarding Lancaster TL-R involved in the incident at Gander.

 35 Squadron A Flight departed Lagens on the 25th August, but probably they left late at night so arriving St Mawgan early the next morning, the 26th.
-Likewise, B Flight probably arrived in the early hours of the 27th.
-The whole 15 aircraft left then departed St Mawgan on the 29th August.
+Likewise, B-Flight probably arrived in the early hours of the 27th.
+The whole 15 Aircraft left then departed St Mawgan on the 29th August.

 B-Flight Flying Log:

-Commanding Officer RCM Collard left a hand written note to Craig before leaving St Mawgan on 28th August regarding instructions received from the C inC re the imminent Battle of Britain Anniverary and an intended Recruiting Campaign since so many of the existing crews were about to wind up their careers
+Commanding Officer RCM Collard left a Handwritten note to W/C A J L Craig before leaving St Mawgan on 28th August regarding Instructions received from the C inC re the imminent Battle of Britain Anniversary and an intended Recruiting Campaign since so many of the existing Crews were about to Wind-up their RAF Careers